Iraqi health officials: 58 dead in fire at coronavirus ward - News Break

 On Monday, Ammar al-Zamili, spokesman for the Dhi Qar health department, told local media that there were at least 63 patients inside the ward when the fire began.
 Maj.
 Gen. Khalid Bohan, head of Iraq’s civil defense, said in comments to the press that the building was constructed from flammable materials and prone to fire.

-Iraq is in the midst of another severe COVID-19 surge.
+Iraq is in the midst of another severe COVID-19 wave.
 Daily coronavirus rates peaked last week at 9,000 new cases.
-After decades of war and sanctions, Iraq’s health sector has struggled to contain the virus.
-Over 17,000 people have died of the virus among 1.4 million confirmed cases since the start of the pandemic.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.